odp-aws-smn/documentation_wrf_det/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Documentación del WRF en la nube
+Documentación del WRF en Amazon Web Services
 ================================================

 .. toctree::